 Apart from the above, the product manager and scrum masters also need to change how they hire and evaluate the team members.
 In the distributed scrum team, looking for collaboration and communication skills results in a better performing team and satisfying results at the end of the day.

-A perfect software prototype demands a perfect execution methodology.
+We understand how important it is to work in modern methodologies where requirements and technology evolve rapidly.
 At Maruti Techlabs, we follow Agile, Lean, and DevOps best practices to create a superior prototype through effective collaboration and rapid execution.